 San Sebastian is also home to some beautiful fresh markets, where you'll see the local cuisine in its most simple state.

-Some San Sebastian cider houses that are easy to reach from the old-town:
+Here are a few San Sebastian cider houses that are easy to reach from the old town:

 - Martín Berasategui***

-- Pintxos bars are busy places — in order to get service you may need to be more assertive than you’re used to!
-Don’t expect to be asked if you want a second drink, more food, the cheque etc. Just ask!
+- Pintxos bars are busy places—in order to get service you may need to be more assertive than you're used to!
+Don’t expect to be asked if you want a second drink, more food, the check, etc. Just ask!

 - You aren’t required to tip in San Sebastian, but rounding up the bill and leaving up to 10% for excellent service is much appreciated (I always tip my servers).
 Waiters work hard and, on average, earn a very low monthly wage.

 - At some traditional places, the menu won’t be available in English.
-Always order slowly and ask for help!
+Always order slowly and ask for help if you need it!